 Micro-Investing Gives You Stock Market Returns With Banking Simplicity

-Micro-investing offers average people a way to capitalize on the superior returns offered by financial markets in a convenient and low-stress way.
+Micro-investing offers people a way to capitalize on superior returns offered by financial markets in a convenient and low-stress way.

-Since 2010, several firms have opened that offer accounts with low- or no- minimum-deposit requirements and fractional investing where you can by $5 of Amazon stock (if that’s what you’re into).
+Since 2010, several firms have opened that offer accounts with low- or no- minimum-deposit requirements and fractional investing where you can buy $5 of Amazon stock (if that’s what you’re into).

 How Micro-Investing Works

-Easy-to-download apps like Stash and Acorns typically leverage exchange-traded funds (ETFs), a diversified fund which trades like a stock on an exchange, and is comprised of a basket of securities which track an underlying index.
+Easy-to-download apps like Stash and Acorns typically leverage exchange-traded funds (ETFs), a diversified fund that trades like a stock on an exchange, and is comprised of a basket of securities that track an underlying index.

 Some apps, like Robinhood, hook up to users’ bank accounts and allow them to transfer money on a one-time basis or as a recurring deposit.
 Other apps like Acorns automatically invest extra money in the form of spare change, syncing up with users’ debit or credit cards and taking the difference between the purchase price and the next full dollar amount to invest.

 All that taken into consideration, micro-investing serves as a gateway to the stock market for individuals with little in savings or not much income.
 For those that remain skeptical of investing, who lack experience, or are just starting out, micro-investing serves as a simple way to start setting aside a small amount of money on a regular basis with minimal commitment.

 It’s no surprise then, that Millennials are behind the booming micro-investing space.
 As tech-savvy, commitment-averse Millennials seek to optimize and automate their financial lives, they have become the biggest users of trading apps and robo-advisors.